skojaku/digitalgarden/src/site/notes/tips/Computer and Programming/Automating workflow by Snakemake.md

 The same applies to experiments.
 At the beginning of a research project, we often start from some preliminary experiments which can be small enough to be fitted into a notebook.
 Everyone would understand your notebook.
 As the experiment gets larger in scale, your collaborators get confused, and your boss gets confused, and eventually, you get confused about what you are doing.

 Experiments are repetitive.
 We run dozens of dozens of experiments every day with slightly different configurations across different datasets.
-The design of the expermemts is often repeatedy changed during the course of projects.
-Making the workflow in order requires huge effort and time-comsuming.
+The design of the expermemts is often repeatedy changed during the course of project.
+Making the workflow in order requires huge effort and is time-comsuming.
 That's where Snakemake comes in.

 # Snakemake
 Snakemake is a launguage to define workflow.
-Once you set up a workflow with Snakemake, you can run the whole pipeline from raw data all the way down to figures in your paper with one-press of button.
+Once you set up a workflow with Snakemake, you can run the whole pipeline from raw data, all the way down to figures in your paper by pressing a button.
 Snakamake is fast and powerful, as it automatically parallelizes the workflow and distributes computation.

 In Snakemake, a workflow consists of *rules*.
 Each rule takes a file and generates another file.
 A rule can take an output of another rule as input, which creates a link between rules.
 Snakamake creates a directed network of rules starting from the first input to the final output, which is called a *computation graph*.
 Then, Snakemake finds an optimal schedule to execute each rule.
 Snakemake does not execute a rule if it's output already exists.
 This is super useful because we often change some part of the workflow and want to redo only the calculations that are affected by the change.